Delegated Authentication Using a SAML Web Browser SSO Profile (v2)

 George Dobbs manages architects at a major insurance company.
 He is also the chairman of the IDPro Body of Knowledge Committee.
 One of his interests is modernizing the use of Identity and Access Management techniques used by the firm.
 He is particularly interested in the area of customer-facing applications, including approaches to fraud prevention in call center and digital contexts.
 Related to this, he is interested in the evolution of distributed session management – notably distributed session termination.
 He is a founding member of IDPro and represented his firm in the Identity Ecosystem Steering Group (IDESG).
 Prior to his current position, he led the development of customer-facing identity for websites at three other insurers.
 He has led a local identity and access management user group since 2004.
 Prior to that, he was the chairman of the Network Applications Consortium.

-The author would like to express gratitude to Chris Olsen and Bernard Carlier for their review and suggestions for improvement of this text.
+The author would like to express gratitude to Chris Olsen and Bernard Carlier for their review and suggestions for improving this text.